Yorkshire Dales National Park: Tourism

 The area has a wide range of activities for visitors.
 For example, many people come to the Dales for walking or other exercise.
 Several long-distance routes cross the park, including the Pennine Way, the Dales Way, the Coast to Coast Walk and the Pennine Bridleway.
 Cycling is also popular and there are several cycleways.

 The DalesBus service provides service in the Dales on certain days in summer, "including the Yorkshire Dales National Park and Nidderdale Area of Outstanding Natural Beauty".
 In summer, these buses supplement the other services that operate year-round in the Dales.

 Tourism in the region declined due to restrictions necessitated by the COVID-19 pandemic in 2020, and into 2021.
 Later in 2021, the volume of visits was expected to increase as a result of the 2020 TV series All Creatures Great and Small, largely filmed within the Dales.
 The first series aired in the UK in September 2020 and in the US in early 2021.
-One source stated that visits to Yorkshire Web sites had increased significantly by late September 2020.
-By early 2021, the Discover England Web sites, for example, were using the tag line "Discover All Creatures Great and Small in Yorkshire".
+One source stated that visits to Yorkshire websites had increased significantly by late September 2020.
+By early 2021, the Discover England website was using the tag line "Discover All Creatures Great and Small in Yorkshire".

 The Dales Countryside Museum is housed in the converted Hawes railway station in Wensleydale in the north of the area.
 The park also has five visitor centres.
 These are at: